War (2019 film)

-War is a 2019 Indian Hindi-language action-thriller film directed by Siddharth Anand and written by Anand, Aditya Chopra, Shridhar Raghavan and Abbas Tyrewala.
-Produced by Yash Raj Films, the film is the third installment in the YRF Spy Universe.
-It stars Hrithik Roshan and Tiger Shroff in lead roles with Vaani Kapoor, Ashutosh Rana and Anupriya Goenka playing supporting roles.
-In the film, Khalid Rahmani (Shroff), an Indian soldier who works for RAW, is assigned to eliminate his former mentor Kabir Dhaliwal (Roshan), who has gone rogue.
+War is a 2019 Indian Hindi-language action thriller film directed by Siddharth Anand and produced by Aditya Chopra under Yash Raj Films.
+The third installment in the YRF Spy Universe, it stars Hrithik Roshan and Tiger Shroff in the lead roles, with Vaani Kapoor and Ashutosh Rana.
+In the film, an Indian RAW agent is assigned to eliminate his former mentor who has gone rogue.

-Principal photography commenced in September 2018 and wrapped up in March 2019.
-The film was initially Tentatively titled Fighters, but later on 15 July 2019, when its teaser was unveiled, the official name was announced as War.
-The film score and soundtrack album was scored by Vishal–Shekhar.
-War was released in theatres worldwide on 2 October 2019, coinciding to Gandhi Jayanti, with dubbed versions in Tamil and Telugu.